Legal Aid Harlem

 Stand up for your rights—Let us support you!

-The Indigent Project provides Legal Aid to residents in Harlem coping with personal injuries from slip and fall incidents, hit and run accidents, and rideshare accidents.
-Our mission is to close the gap between those in need and the legal expertise required to manage their cases, offering essential support throughout the process.
+The Indigent Project offers Legal Aid to residents in Harlem dealing with personal injuries from slip and fall incidents, hit and run accidents, and rideshare accidents.
+Our mission is to bridge the gap between those in need and the legal resources required to handle their cases, providing essential support every step of the way.

 Get the help you deserve—Contact us now!